 People who make a complaint to us

 If you make a complaint to us, we will follow our complaints procedure.
 We may need to share details about your complaint internally in order to fully investigate.
-If you escalate your complaint to The Consumer Council for Water (CC Water) we will share information with them in order to resolve your complaint.
+If you escalate your complaint to a regulator (for example the Consumer Council for Water (CC Water)) we will share information with them in order to resolve your complaint.
 This exchange of personal data with CC Water is a legal requirement under section 27B of the Water Industry Act (as amended by the Water Act 2003).

 When we receive a complaint from a person, we make up a file containing the details of the complaint.
 This normally contains the identity of the complainant and any other individuals involved in the complaint.